IDL specification language

+History

 Like other interface description languages, IDL defined interfaces in a language- and machine- independent way, allowing the specification of interfaces between components written in different languages, and possibly executing on different machines using remote procedure calls.

 The Karlsruhe Ada compilation system used IDL resp.
 DIANA and its predecessor AIDA, and for marshalling the vanilla IDL External Representation.

 BiiN's DBMS used IDL as well, and for marshalling a more compact binary IDL External Representation.